drylabyrinth/drylabyrinth.github.io/README.md

 ---
 first_name: ""
 last_name: ""
-title: "Assistant Professor" #your title (use your primary one)
+#your title (use your primary one)
+title: "Assistant Professor"
-department: ["BME", "comp-bio"] #can have multiple departments
+#can have multiple departments
+department: ["BME", "comp-bio"]
-research_interests: ["python", "comp-bio"] #can have multiple interests
+#can have multiple interests
+research_interests: ["python", "comp-bio"]
-github: "" #just the id, like "laderast"
+#just the id, like "laderast"
+github: ""
+#optional email - delete this line if you don't want to include it
-email: ""  #optional
+email: ""
-link: "" #any url, include the https://
+#any url, include the https://
+link: ""
-excerpt: "" # a little bio - no more than 200 characters.
+# a little bio - no more than 200 characters.
 We may integrate this.
+excerpt: ""
 ---
 ```
 4. Make sure that the entry in the `department:` field matches the `acronym` field for your department in the `_data/groups.yml` file.
 For example, in the `_data/groups.yml` file, you can see that `Department of Medical Informatics and Clinical Epidemiology` has the acronym `DMICE`.
 You can have multiple departments by separating them with a `,`.